micro-manager/mmCoreAndDevices/camera_triggering_API_v2.md

 //Aborts the Acquisition immediately.
 This will end the capture without completing
 // the current Frame or waiting on a trigger.
-If no Acquisition is in progress, the command is ignored. int AcquisitionAbort()
+If no Acquisition is in progress, the command is ignored. int AcquisitionAbort();

-// Maybe: for querying acquistion status
+// Maybe: for querying acquisition status
 // AcquisitionTriggerWait: Device is currently waiting for a trigger for the capture of one or many frames.
 // AcquisitionActive: Device is currently doing an acquisition of one or many frames.
 // AcquisitionTransfer: Device is currently transferring an acquisition of one or many frames.